 Service ChargesRemember the recurring service fees, impacting your investment returns.

-Consider the additional costs, like Dubai’s property registration fee, Dubai Land Department fees, and agent fees.
-Ready properties require a No Objection Certificate from developers.
-Then, the deed transfer with the Dubai Land Department (DLD) follows.
-A RERA-licensed agent ensures smooth paperwork and valid title deed acquisition.
+Factor in all the transaction costs before you run your numbers.
+That means Dubai’s property registration fee, Dubai Land Department fees, and agent commissions.
+Ready properties also require a No Objection Certificate from the developer before the title deed can be transferred.
+Working with a RERA-licensed agent keeps the paperwork clean and gives you confidence that the title deed you receive is fully valid.

 Dubai Property Laws